nandha2804/InstiGo-Android/README.md

 ## Commit Style
 For writing commit messages please read the [COMMITSTYLE](https://github.com/oss2019/instigo-android/blob/master/Commit-Style.md) carefully.
 Kindly adhere to the guidelines.
 Pull requests not matching the style will be rejected.

-## Communication

-Our other sources of communications include

-- Email : sonusouravdx001@gmail.com
-For more information, please refer to [My personal Website](https://sonusourav.github.io/).

 ## LEGAL & DISCLAIMER